 You can also top your iced latte with some sweetened whipped cream and a dusting of pumpkin pie spice, if you're feeling it.

-Other cold coffee drinks
+🔗 Other Starbucks recipes and cold coffee drinks

 - Iced Peppermint Mocha from A Nerd Cooks